simoncowen88/dogeconf-19/talk/04-compiler-inline.md

 --

-No closure was allocated anyway.
+No closure was ever allocated.

 &nbsp;

 Up-front closure allocation blocked the full inlining.

-Performance loss was from all of the function calls.
+Performance loss was from all of the calls to invoke the closure.

 ???